stopachka/pg-essays/book/gen/html_cache/084_newthingstransformed.md

 [Reddit](http://reddit.com) is a classic example of this approach.
 When Reddit first launched, it seemed like there was nothing to it.
 To the graphically unsophisticated its deliberately minimal design seemed like no design at all.
 But Reddit solved the real problem, which was to tell people what was new and otherwise stay out of the way.
 As a result it became massively successful.
 Now that conventional ideas have caught up with it, it seems obvious.
 People look at Reddit and think the founders were lucky.
 Like all such things, it was harder than it looked.
 The Reddits pushed so hard against the current that they reversed it; now it looks like they're merely floating downstream.

-So when you look at something like Reddit and think "I wish I could think of an idea like that," remember: ideas like that are all around you.
-But you ignore them because they look wrong.